 Have you heard of Elizabeth Woolcock, the only woman ever to be hanged in South Australia?
 The Adelaide Gaol offers you the chance to find out more about her life and death.

-If you're feeling particularly brave, ghost and historic night tours can be organised for groups of 12 or more.
-This is the perfect activity for those who decide to get a 12-seater minibus when booking their car hire in Adelaide.
+If you’re feeling particularly brave, ghost and historic night tours can be organised for groups of 12 or more.
+This is the perfect activity for those who decide to get a 12-seater minibus when booking their Adelaide airport car hire.

 South Australian Museum